pelhamb/portfolio/docs/micro.md

 ## Boid Swarm

-<video width="600" height="850" src="IMG_1996.MOV" type="video/mov" preload="auto" autoplay muted loop>
-</video>

-Above: a microcontrollers project for ECE 4760 where we simulated a swarm of birds or "boids."
+Pictured below, this was a microcontrollers project for ECE 4760 where we simulated a swarm of birds or "boids."
 The goal was to program such that as many boids could be animated as possible, while enforcing a strict framerate.
 This is an end result of the project, where we have 5000 boids animated.
 The strange snaking behavior arose from messing with our hardware-controlled boid parameters, adjusted with a potentiometer.
 When the swarm explodes outward, I am turning up the "avoid factor" parameter.

+<video width="600" height="850" src="IMG_1996.MOV" type="video/mov" preload="auto" autoplay muted loop>
+</video>

 * * *